 This is one of Van Gogh’s late works.
 Retaining the wavy lines of his other late works, it feels very different when we consider the colors.
 The focus on blue-white contrasts brings to mind the famous Delft pottery.
 (Delftware is one of the types of tin-glazed earthenware or faience in which a white glaze is applied, usually decorated with metal oxides, and in particular, the cobalt oxide that gives the usual blue color and can withstand high firing temperatures allowing it to be applied under the glaze.)
 It also forms part of the worldwide family of blue and white pottery, using variations of the plant-based decoration first developed in 14th-century Chinese porcelain, and in great demand in Europe.

 Was Van Gogh really painting a vase of sunflowers when his friend Gauguin produced this portrait of him?
-No, he can’t have been: it was December and far too late in the year for sunflowers.
+No, he couldn’t have been: it was December and far too late in the year for sunflowers.
 But it is quite probable that Van Gogh painted a copy of one of his own sunflower pictures around this time.
-Gauguin liked to work from his imagination, a practice that van Gogh disagreed with.
+Gauguin liked to work from his imagination, a practice that Van Gogh disagreed with.
 They had many arguments about that.
-Gauguin urging van Gogh to rely on imagination more and van Gogh clinging to the real world as the source of his art.
+Gauguin urged Van Gogh to rely on imagination more and Van Gogh clung to the real world as the source of his art.
 A dilemma between being an observer passing on what they see filtered through their emotion and a creator using reality to feed their creative imagination.

 The subjects of Hiroshige’s work were atypical of the ukiyo-e genre.
 The popular series Thirty-six Views of Mount Fuji by Hokusai was a strong influence on Hiroshige’s choice of subject, though Hiroshige’s approach was more poetic and ambient than Hokusai’s bolder, more formal prints.